VeraKulemina/Phase-1-Project/README.md

 * You can as a User, click the next/previous page button to go to the next or previous page.
 * As user you can add votes and see total votes you added.
 * Reset button resets votes.
+* On our single page we have a button called “Click Me”.
+This button generates a random character from the API, which has a total of 800 characters.

 The website has dynamic backgrounds.
 ## Project Requirements